Radiation Treatment for Head and Neck Cancers

-- Dry mouth can become a long-term issue for some patients, which can have significant effects on your quality of life and dental health.
+- Dry mouth can become a long-term issue for some patients, which can have a lot of effect on your quality of life and dental health.
 Your oncology team will give you instructions for dental care and suggest products to help with the lack of saliva.

 - Some survivors experience long-term swallowing problems.
-In addition, radiation can result in the development of scar tissue months to years after treatment, which can lead to swallowing problems developing many years after treatment.
+In addition, radiation can result in the development of scar tissue months to years after treatment.
+This can lead to swallowing problems starting many years after treatment.
 Report any changes in swallowing to your oncology team.

-- Radiation fibrosis is a scarring of muscles that can occur in the area of treatment that can make the muscles feel stiff or tough.
+- Radiation fibrosis is a scarring of muscles that can occur in the area of treatment, making the muscles feel stiff or tough.
 These muscles can have spasms, stiffness, pain and/or become weak.
 Scarring of muscles in the neck can cause the head to be rotated and tilted to the side.
-Physical therapy and certain medications can be very helpful.
+Physical therapy, certain medications, and cancer rehabilitation can be very helpful.

 - Nerves in the area that is radiated can be damaged or impinged by scar tissue, resulting in weakness or pain in the area.

-- Lymphedema of the face, chin and neck area can rarely occur.
+- Lymphedema of the face, chin and neck area can occur in rare cases.
 Notify your healthcare provider if you notice swelling.
 Physical therapy is used to treat lymphedema.
 Learn more about reducing the risk of lymphedema.

 - Trismus is a chronic contraction of the muscle that controls opening and closing of the mouth (TMJ), which results in an inability to open the mouth normally.
 This can make it difficult to eat, speak or perform dental care.
 Your oncology team can recommend jaw exercises to help with trismus.
 For some patients, jaw manipulation by a dentist can be helpful.

-- In some cases, a prosthesis (an artificial dental and/or facial part) can be used to restore satisfactory swallowing and speech.
-A speech language pathologist (SLP) can help manage swallowing difficulties and help with devices and techniques to assist with your speech.
-SLPs can be accessed at any time in a survivor's life for new concerns or to explore newer technologies for speech.
+- In some cases, a prosthesis (an artificial dental and/or facial part) can be used to help with swallowing and speech.
+A speech language pathologist (SLP) can help correct swallowing problems and help your speech.
+SLPs can be accessed at any time in a survivor's life for new concerns, or to explore newer technologies for speech.